 Most models feed off attention, which means it can get competitive sometimes.
 I was sabotaged once.
 The night before I met with a potential new agency, my roommate put hot pepper in my pillowcase.
 My face was swollen as a motherfucker and I didn't get signed.

-I watch my weight but that's because of my passion for boxing, not modelling.
+I watch my weight but that's because of my passion for boxing, not modeling.
 Models are pretty funny about staying thin.
 It's no joke.
 If you're fat, you simply don't get booked.
 Some models use drugs like cocaine to keep their weight in check.
 I do drugs from time to time, but only because I like to party.

 I got picked up by a small agency in my hometown of Raseiniai in Lithuania.
 I moved away from home when I was really young and that forced me to learn how to take care of myself really quickly.
 I shared an apartment with some models and it was a blast.
 I never made so many friends, and such pretty ones too.